TimosPal/NNUE-Bitboard-Chess-Engine/README.md

 # NNUE-Bitboard-Chess-Engine
 This is a bitboard chess engine that uses an NNUE model for node evaluation inside a PVS search.
+For more information on this current project and other techniques concerning chess engines see my [bsc dissertation](./dissertation.pdf) (written in greek).

 # Build info
 Compiled with: cmake CMakeLists -> make